CitrineInformatics/gemd-docs/docs/specification/objects.md

 This type of information tends to have limited value for modeling and other analysis but is essential for verification and auditing.

 At present the only type of source supported is who performed a task and when they did so.
-Sources can be added to ProcessRun and MeasurementRun Objects only.
+Sources can be added to Process Run and Measurement Run Objects only.

 Field name    | Value type | Default | Description
 --------------|------------|---------|-------------